julianbartel/csharp-solution-template/Readme.md

 ## Known Issues
 ### Project System/WPF
-As of April 2018, the new project system is not feature-complete compared to the classic project system (planned for VS 16.0).
+As of March 2018, the new project system is not feature-complete compared to the classic project system (planned for VS 16.0).
 WPF is not officially supported.
 The `WPF.props` file should provide everything to build WPF projects.
 Anyway, it lacks IntelliSense in the XAML designer and Blend does not work.

 ### PostSharp/VS Live Unit Testing